lgeurts/deploy-to-azure/README.md

 ***Created for HUISMAN EQUIPMENT B.V., Schiedam, the Netherlands***

-This repository contains a fully-functioning pipeline that will use a push-to-portal button to deploy a virtual machine in Azure.
-Because I am mostly Linux focused the template uses a CenTOS image but this is easily changed.
+This repository contains a fully-functioning demo pipeline that will use a push-to-portal button to deploy a virtual machine in Azure.
+Because I am mostly Linux focused the template uses a CentOS image but this is easily changed.

+I followed the instructions found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deploy-to-azure-button) in Microsoft Docs for deploying an Azure button.
+It's pretty straight forward using some PowerShell or an [online tool](https://www.urlencoder.org/) to encode the URL.

-## Prerequisites
+# Prerequisites

 A template and GitHub account.